 So to the bricks and mortar, well before I decided to take that leap of faith I was looking on and off for some months.
 Then there it was a new listing, but not just one shop, several, in the one complex.
 But of course, there was a reason these shops were empty.

 Contacting the agent they informed me up front it’s a short lease as the complex was earmarked for redevelopment.
 Not a bad thing in my mind as it would give me the time I need to test the waters.
 So I have put in my offer.
-Now I’m waiting for the approval.
+Now I’m waiting for that to be approved.
 Fingers crossed.

 Meanwhile, a needed to find a front counter, but don’t want just any old laminated counter, so I start trawling eBay and gumtree again.
 To find a piece I could give some love and upcycle.
 Restoring old furniture and upcycling has been something I have always dabbled in.
 I find it very therapeutic.
 There on eBay it was, a piece I could re-purpose for my needs.
 So as it is with eBay I had to wait until the bidding was nearly complete to make my offer.
 There were 2 bids in play so I may have some competition and at $10 for a solid wood antique sideboard, it would be a steal.
 I was happy to go to around $100 and I was so ecstatic that I won the bid at $11.50! and we didn’t have to drive far to pick it up.